Skip to content

 Launching the MPF game with Godot

-The Godot project can be set up to run your MPF game when you run it.
+The Godot project can be set up to run your MPF game when you run your Godot project.
+This is very similar to the first option above, just you don't have to start MPF manually anymore.
 In the Godot editor, next to the "Scene" menu header, find the tab header for "MPF".

 Configuring your integration